claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 ## Keyboard shortcuts

+- !!
+Now maintaining this list in Obsidian - CareerAnalysis vault
 - From [here](https://obsidian.rocks/getting-started-with-obsidian-a-beginners-guide/)
 - Note: for convenience we use “super” in this list, which means either the command key on Mac or ctrl on Windows and Linux:
   - Super + ,	- Open [settings](#settings)
   - Super + b	- Bold text
+  - Super + o - open or create note
   - Super + i	- Italicize text
   - Super + k	- Insert link
   - Super + p	- Open command palette (more on that below)